-The Task Management Function Response carries an indication of function completion for a Task Management Function Request including how it completed (response and qualifier) and additional information for failure responses (Referenced Task Tag - if an abort task failed).
+The Task Management Function Response carries an indication of function completion for a Task Management Function Request including how it completed (response and qualifier) and additional information for failure responses.

 After the task management response indicating task management function completion, the initiator will not receive any additional responses from the affected tasks.